 11. Samaspur Bird Sanctuary in Raebareli, Uttar Pradesh

 Uttar Pradesh, one of the largest states in India, is home to several attractions that attract tourists.
 One among them is Samaspur Bird Sanctuary.
 If you happen to be a bird lover, then you should definitely visit.
 This bird sanctuary is home to more than 200 species of birds.
 Some popular names include spot bill, kingfisher, common teel and whistling teel, besides others.
 Additionally, the natural reserve has a lake that consists of various fishes.
 November to March is the best time for spotting the exotic birds in this sanctuary.

 12. Nawabganj Bird Sanctuary, Uttar Pradesh

 Nawabganj Bird Sanctuary is another bird sanctuary in Uttar Pradesh.
 Situated around a freshwater lake, its home to more 250 species of birds.
-Some of the birds found here include pintail, red crested pochard, white ibis and purple moorhen, apart from others.
+Some of the birds found here include pintail, red-crested pochard, white ibis and purple moorhen, apart from others.
 Moreover, migratory spices are seen in huge numbers in the winters

 In fact, Nawabganj receives visitors from Siberia in winters.
 In addition to spotting birds, there are options of relaxing as well as clicking pictures from the birdwatching towers.
-Also, boat rides and deer park are fun.
+Also, boat rides and deer parks are fun.